-If moving to France, make sure you understand how French income tax, wealth tax and inheritance tax work and how to maximise the opportunities available for your family.
+If moving to France or already living there, make sure you understand how French income tax, wealth tax, and inheritance tax work and how to maximise the opportunities available for your family.

 Are you in the process of planning your move to France?
 Or have you recently started your new life here?
 Either way, it is important to prepare for French taxation and adjust your wealth management accordingly.